 Scholastic clearly states that young artists and writers are free to explore any and all topics.
 They assure all who apply that no work is ever disqualified from the Scholastic Awards because of the nature of its content.

 - Technical Skill

 - Emergence of a Personal Voice or Vision

 Students receiving Gold Keys, Silver Keys, Honorable Mentions, or American Voices & Visions Nominations are celebrated within their communities through local exhibitions and ceremonies.
-Gold Key works are judged nationally by an impressive panel of creative–industry experts and are recognized in part at the National Ceremony at Carnegie Hall in New York City.
+Winners are recognized at the National Ceremony at Carnegie Hall in New York City!

 How much are the Scholastic Art & Writing Awards worth?